chezze911/linux-server-configuration/README.md

 Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
 Review this video for details!
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.

 login to grader account to see if port change from 22 to 2200 worked,

-$ ssh -i ~/.ssh/udacity_key.rsa grader@54.201.205.236 -p 2200
+$ ssh -i ~/.ssh/udacity_key_1.rsa grader@52.33.99.231 -p 2200
+** Not working for -p 2200 **

 Prepare to deploy your project.
-9. Configure the local timezone to UTC.
-    Use command sudo dpkg-reconfigure tzdata
-    and choose UTC from the options
+9. Configure the local timezone to UTC sudo dpkg-reconfigure tzdata and choose "None of the above" and hit enter choose UTC and hit enter from the options

 10. Install and configure Apache to serve a Python mod_wsgi application.
     i.
 Install Apache using
         sudo apt-get install apache2
-        note:  you will see the apache ubuntu default page when you type in the public ip address 34.214.197.23 into a url page.
+        Note: you will see the apache ubuntu default page when you type in the public ip address 52.33.99.231 into a url page.
     ii.
 Install mod_wsgi using
         sudo apt-get install python-setuptools libapache2-mod-wsgi